Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 23. One of Kelvingrove Museum’s best-loved exhibits is Sir Roger the elephant who resides in the West Court.
-The Asian elephant lived in a zoo in Glasgow in the late 1800s but had to be put down at the age of 27 after he became too aggressive to look after.
+The Asian elephant lived in a zoo in Glasgow in the late 1800s but had to be put to sleep at the age of 27 after he became too aggressive to look after.

 25. The Britannia Panopticon is the oldest surviving music hall in the world.
 The venue was founded in 1857 and was built to entertain an audience of 1,500 people for shows that were staged four times every day.
-Famous acts including Stan Laurel got their first big break at the Britannia Panopticon but any that failed to entertain the audience would find themselves pelted with shipyard rivets, rotten turnips and even horse manure!
+Famous acts including Stan Laurel got their first big break at the Britannia Panopticon, but any that failed to entertain the audience would find themselves pelted with shipyard rivets, rotten turnips, and even horse manure!

-26. Aside from music and football, another great Glasgow pastime is drinking alcohol and there can’t be many pubs more popular than the Victorian-era Horseshoe Bar in Drury Street.
+26. Aside from music and football, another great Glasgow pastime is drinking alcohol, and there can’t be many pubs more popular than the Victorian-era Horseshoe Bar in Drury Street.
 This city centre boozer boasts the longest pub bar in Europe at an impressive 104 feet and 3 inches.

 27. Two of the best free attractions in Glasgow are the Riverside Museum of Transport and The Tall Ship which is moored next door on a quay on the River Clyde.
 The Tall Ship – real name ‘Glenlee’ – was built in 1896 as a cargo ship for the shipping company Archibald Sterling & Co.
 Ltd. She is 245 feet long and spent 47 years sailing the globe, first as a transport ship and later as a military training vessel.
 The Glenlee is the only Clyde-built sailing ship still afloat in the UK.

 28. One of the oldest attractions in Glasgow can be found at Fossil Grove in Victoria Park.
 What’s amazing about Fossil Grove is that it contains the remains of petrified trees that are over 330 million years old!
-The eleven stumps are from a species of tree called Lepidodendron that is now long-extinct but thrived in the area at a time when Glasgow’s land was humid and tropical.
+The eleven stumps are from a species of tree called Lepidodendron that is now long-extinct but thrived in the area at a time when Glasgow’s climate was humid and tropical.

-29. Most visitors arrive in Glasgow by train or car but the city also has its own seaplane terminal located at Princes Dock on the River Clyde near the Glasgow Science Centre.
+29. Most visitors arrive in Glasgow by train or car, but the city also has its own seaplane terminal located at Princes Dock on the River Clyde near the Glasgow Science Centre.
 The first scheduled seaplane flight took place in 2007 and it is currently the only city seaplane service in operation in Europe.